Adamantish/Notepad/_posts/2015-10-09-Its_A_Start.md

 featured: false
 ---

 For years people have been telling me I should write a blog.
-They did’t mean that they’d like to read my blog.
+They do not mean that they’d like to read my blog.
 They mean that humanity would be more productive if hearing me was optional.

 It seemed like a great time to finally take the advice because last week I began a journey which could come to be career, if not country defining.
 (Well I could probably remove that if statement there but “one must handle the edge cases” is what I always say.
 “You’re wrong” is what others always say right after I always say that.
 An interesting correlation.)